 Treaties are no more sure to be right than statutes.
 A democracy needs to have laws that suit the people, so being able to get out of treaties is what the Founders had in mind when they put treaties on a par with statutes. http://en.wikipedia.org/wiki/Article_Six_of_the_United_States_Constitution

 But treaties are confusing — a thicket.
-Some countries internal laws do make treaties superior, so their hands are tied, while ours aren’t.
-The Netherlands, France, Switzerland, Japan, and Belgium are stuck in that way. http://www.asil.org/ajil/v86310.pdf, p.320.
+Some countries’ internal laws do make treaties superior, so their hands are tied.
+But ours aren’t.
+This infuriates countries like the Netherlands, France, Switzerland, Japan, and Belgium, which are utterly stuck. http://www.asil.org/ajil/v86310.pdf, p.320.

 [UPDATE April 2016: That was a bad link.
 Here is a better one: